A Preconditioned Difference of Convex Algorithm for Truncated Quadratic Regularization with Application to Imaging: Numerics

 \section{Numerics}

 In this section, we will consider the image denoising and image segmentation problem.
 All experiments are performed in Matlab 2019a on a 64-bit PC with an Inter(R) Core(TM) i5-6300HQ CPU(2.30Hz) and 12 GB of RAM.
-We will compare with the well-known total variation regularization